Centre for Health, Law, and Society

 All the latest CHLS updates and news stories.

-Dr Sheelagh McGuinness is interested in the fields of health law, law and reproduction, and law and gender.
+Professor Sheelagh McGuinness is interested in the fields of health law, law and reproduction, and law and gender.
 She sits on the editorial board of Feminist Legal Studies and the steering committee for 'The Ethical Judgements Project'.
 Email